 Pregnancy and the hormonal changes that come with it can cause dark circles around your eyes to appear.
-Hormonal changes, pregnancy weight gain, and poor digestion all contribute in disrupting your regular healthy blood and oxygen circulation, causes hyperpigmentation on the very thin skin surrounding your eyes, and makes skin on the rest of your body generally paler.
+Hormonal changes, pregnancy weight gain and poor digestion all contribute in disrupting your regular healthy blood and oxygen circulation, causes hyperpigmentation on the very thin skin surrounding your eyes, and makes the skin on the rest of your body generally paler.
 This is the reason dark circles become highly contrasted with the rest of your skin and thus darker and more visible when you’re pregnant.

 Even if you’ve been getting enough sleep, your body is supporting two bodies – yours and your baby.
 As your body processes run on overdrive mode, it can cause overall exhaustion and possibly deficiency in many essential vitamins and minerals like Vitamins A, B, C, iron, and folic acid that play key roles in regulating the growth and development of your little one.
-These same nutrients have special functions in the skin cell repair and rejuvenation, and if you are suffering from nutrient deficiency, chances are your skin processes may not be functioning at optimum level.
+These same nutrients have special functions in the skin cell repair and rejuvenation, and if you are suffering from nutrient deficiency, chances are your skin processes may not be functioning at an optimum level.